xye7ei/repacker/README.md

 repacker
 =====

-`repacker` is a highly effective solver for 2D-rectangle-packing problem supported by compact data structures and helpful heuristics.
+`repacker` is a highly effective solver for 2D-rectangle-packing problem (which is tricky to solve straighforwardly) supported by compact data structures and helpful heuristics.

 ## First view